Cherreads

 The file scrolled on, listing dozens of required herbs.
 At the very top, tobacco was prominently placed, indicating it would be needed in large quantities.

-Faces flushed, no one knew what to say.
+Faces flushed as no one knew what to say.
 Especially Pharmacist Liu, who had just dismissed her tobacco crop as worth only one point.
-Yet here it was, tobacco, ranked first among Central's urgent needs.
+Yet here it is, tobacco, ranked first among Central's urgent needs.

 Although Wu City hadn't yet faced such infestations, the moss around the city had already grown thick.
-It was only a matter of time before bugs began to swarm.
+It's only a matter of time before bugs began to swarm.

-Director Zhang glanced subtly at Jing Shu but chose not to say a word.
+Director Zhang's eyes glanced subtly at Jing Shu, but he chose not to say a word.